Germany: Paper questions punctuate election date debate – DW – 11/11/2024

 "It is about ensuring the quality of democratic elections in Germany.
 This is a highly valued asset, and I do not wish for the election to have to be repeated in the end," he added.

-Berlin had to hold a repeat of its 2021 federal election due to reports of myriad irregularities.
+This issue is a sore topic in Berlin specifically, given that the city-state had to rerun the 2021 federal election in several of its voting districts following reports of myriad irregularities.

 Timing of election tests German ballot printers